KarmaComputing/server-bootstrap/README.md

 # Setup from blank server

+Purpose: Provision a blank server using automatin and minimal hands-on intevention so that servers may be treated as disposable (aka cattle not pets).

 1. iDrac to server for inital user set-up

 > The rest will be done via playbook, this manual step is sadly needed to create the inital user (TODO perform via RedfishAPI + playwright see https://blog.karmacomputing.co.uk/devops-with-physical-servers-redfish-python-api-idrac/ and also https://github.com/microsoft/playwright/issues/21786#issuecomment-1481488488)